TallKite/linnstrument-firmware/README.md

   * *(8) If you get "IMPORT FAILURE" followed by 2 numbers, the 2nd number says which midi message in the import file caused the failure.
 For example, 7 means the 7th midi message.*
   * *(9) MicroLinn imports data via polyphonic pressure messages.
 If you have connected something else to your LinnStrument that also sends polypressure messages, there is a small possibility of confusion.
 If after importing there is no sucess or failure scrolling message, to avoid confusion either set Allow Importing to OFF, or just unplug the LinnStrument.*

-  *The 16 sequencer projects can be imported and exported as usual via the updater app as *.lpr files.
-When you export, the filename of microtonal projects should contain the edo, since it won't sound right in the wrong edo.
-The AllUserSettings export does not export the current sequencer project, so to export it save it as one of the 16 projects.*
+  *Bulk importing or exporting all 16 sequencer projects always overwrites the current project.
+Therefore export it before exporting the 16 projects, and import it after importing the 16 projects.
+Or use the updater app as usual to make *.lpr files, which doesn't overwrite anything.*

 Export request files available on the LinnWiki:

-* 1-requestCurrentLightPattern.mid (exports the currently-displayed light pattern, importing overwrites same)
+* 1-requestCurrentLightPattern.mid (current means the currently-displayed light pattern)
 * 2-requestAllLightPatterns.mid
-* 3-requestCurrentAudienceMsg.mid (exports the most recently edited message, importing overwrites same)
+* 3-requestCurrentAudienceMsg.mid (current means the most recently edited message)
 * 4-requestAllAudienceMsgs.mid

-* 5-requestScalesCurrentEDO.mid
+* 5-requestScalesCurrentEDO.mid (when no EDO is selected, exports the usual 9 scales)
 * 6-requestRainbowCurrentEDO.mid
 * 7-requestFretboardCurrentEDO.mid
 * 8-requestAllSettingsCurrentEDO.mid